jrkalf/kryptokrona-pool/readme.md

 # Kryptokrona-pool

 ## Origin
 Original code is based on the [cryptonote-nodejs-pool](https://github.com/dvandal/cryptonote-nodejs-pool).
+The file Dockerfile.dvandal-cryptonote is only compatible with x86_64.
+I can't get it to run on arm64 (Raspberry Pi 3 or 4).

+The newer file [Dockerfile](Dockerfile.kryptokrona-nodejs-pool) is based on the [kryptokrona-nodejs-pool](https://github.com/kryptokrona/kryptokrona-nodejs-pool) of the kryptokrona project itself.
+This file is compatible with arm64/v8.

 ## Basics
 This repo contains a docker file to rebuild the code into a working x86_64 solution.